 - This includes tanning bulbs, UV radiation tubes used for water treatment or medical applications, neon bulbs, projector or other audio visual bulbs, and mercury-xenon automotive bulbs.These types of bulbs are not accepted at any Drop-Off Center.

-B. Other general purpose lamps: No charge for up to 10 per day.
-Fees may apply to larger quantities, accepted at the Environmental Depot only.
+B. Other general purpose lamps: No fee for up to 10 per day.
+Fees may apply to larger quantities, accepted at the Environmental Depot by appointment only.

-C. Specialty lamps: Fees may apply; accepted at the Environmental Depot only.
+C. Specialty lamps: Fees may apply; accepted by appointment only at the Environmental Depot by appointment only.

 Intact bulb disposal: